wxcctechsummit/wxcclabguides/LTRCCT-2336/Lab2_Chat.md

 [To top of this lab](#table-of-contents)

 ## Step 7.
-Verification - start live chat and accept the request
+Verification - start live chat and accept the request.

 - Open a new tab and login to the Agent Desktop and make the agent Available (if you haven't done already in Lab1).
 > Agent Desktop: **[https://portal.wxcc-anz1.cisco.com](https://portal.wxcc-anz1.cisco.com){:target="_blank"}**\